Explore all Articles

 11.5.17

-This article was published in the 2015-2016 edition of the Latin America Policy Journal.
-By Zara Snapp In the last twenty years, violence in Latin America has reached staggering levels.
-Although Latin America and the Caribbean are only 8 percent of the global population, the region […]
+In the last twenty years, violence in Latin America has reached staggering levels.
+Although Latin America and the Caribbean are only 8 percent of the global population, the region accounts for 33 percent of the global homicides.[i]
+The highly integrated corruption in government and community institutions has resulted in weak rule of law and public […]

 Between Dialogue and Killing: A Reading on the Process of “Truce” in El Salvador from Anthropological Categories